bsml320/scGWAS/example/example.README.md

 A screen shot is as below:
 ![running.log](Capture.PNG)

+After finishing the analysis, there will be three files generated in the output folder:
+- Schizophrenia_Pardinas_2018.DER22..shared_genes.scores.calibration.txt
+- Schizophrenia_Pardinas_2018.DER22.all.random_modules.txt
+- Schizophrenia_Pardinas_2018.DER22.combined-z.txt
+Note that 'Schizophrenia_Pardinas_2018.DER22' is the output file name specified in the configure file.

 ### Step 4.
 Define significant modules
 - run the code analysis/3.define_sig.R
 - The significant modules and module genes will be generated